Monitoring Endangered Gorillas in Africa

 Daily monitoring of endangered gorillas provides protection, as well as scientific information on their lives and behavior.

-By being present on a daily basis through all these changes, we have been able to observe relatively rare gorilla behaviors such as multiple female transfers, male dispersal, and dominance changes.
-It also has offered an unusual opportunity to observe changes in social dynamics as group sizes changed.
+By being present on a daily basis with gorilla groups, we have been able to observe important gorilla behaviors such as multiple female transfers, male dispersal, and dominance changes.
+It also has offered an unusual opportunity to observe changes in social dynamics as group sizes change.
 The diversity in group makeup has also allowed us to investigate the differences between small and large groups, and between multi-male and single-male groups.
-We expect to see more dramatic changes, as some individuals have already formed temporary groups that continue to evolve.

 Monitoring results: gorilla protection